SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 - [This post from OpticalAuthoring has good and simple descriptions of all the key parts of the EPUB](https://www.opticalauthoring.com/inside-the-epub-format-the-basics/)
 - [This post on epubsecrets describes the EPUB standard and organization](http://epubsecrets.com/epub-the-language-of-ebooks-a-primer.php)

 So we need XHTML or at least to pretend our format is XHTML.
 I thought this would be an issue given that the converters stop at HTML, but in the early 2000s many websites wanted to move from HTML to XHTML so [there are good converters like 'tidy' available](https://www.princexml.com/forum/topic/8/using-html-tidy-to-convert-html-to-xhtml).
-[People report that even on HTML that is already close to XHTML to tool can still do a good job of tidying it up](https://www.linuxquestions.org/questions/linux-software-2/html-to-xhtml-conversion-275038/).
+[People report that even on HTML that is already close to XHTML the tool can still do a good job of tidying it up](https://www.linuxquestions.org/questions/linux-software-2/html-to-xhtml-conversion-275038/).

 ## 3: Making an EPUB in Python